resir014/resir014.xyz/src/content/posts/article/2020-04-13-a-tribute-to-that-100-percent-gran-turismo-speedrun-attempt/index.md

 <iframe src="https://clips.twitch.tv/embed?clip=TsundereAmorphousIguanaPipeHype&autoplay=false" frameborder="0" allowfullscreen="true" height="378" width="620"></iframe>

 This doesn't come without preparation.
 As mentioned earlier, they had a practice session the week before, and they created a [checklist of things to do](https://docs.google.com/document/d/1214WhJ99hHWE0IBNugRnbh38bZA-hsLRc6k1vOQjMlM/edit?usp=sharing), so they didn't miss anything during their run.
-And many cans of Mountain Dew were probably involved as well
+And many cans of Mountain Dew were probably involved as well.

 So, the stage is set for one the biggest speedrunning moments in 2020.